MohitJain617/ASM-Assembler-Simulator/README.md

-# CO M21 Assignment
+# ASM Assembler
+Python code that converts assembly code (with the specified conventions) to binary or prints the error occured if any.

+# ASM Simulator
+Python code that simulates the registers and Execution engine, printing the states of registers after each line is executed.
+Further it provides a graph plotting memory accessed vs cycle count.
 Starter repository for Computer Organization, Monsoon 2021 semester, assignment at IIITD

-## Adding code
-* Add the assembler code in the `Simple-Assembler` directory.
-Add the commands to execute the assembler in `Simple-Assembler/run`.
-* Add the simulator code in the `SimpleSimulator` directory.
-Add the commands to execute the assembler in `SimpleSimulator/run`.
-* Make sure that both the assembler and the simulator read from `stdin`.
-* Make sure that both the assembler and the simulator write to `stdout`.

 ## How to evaluate
 * Go to the `automatedTesting` directory and execute the `run` file with appropiate options passed as arguments.